 Protecting Financial Data: Key Cybersecurity Awareness Training Modules for Finance

 Look, we need to have an awkward conversation.
 Your finance team might be absolute wizards with numbers—able to reconcile accounts faster than most people can tie their shoes and spot a budget variance from a mile away.
-But when it comes to cybersecurity?
+But when it comes to cybersecurity for financial services?
 Well, let's just say cybercriminals are targeting your financial data with the precision of a heat-seeking missile, and your team's "password123" defenses aren't exactly cutting it.

 Here's the thing: Finance departments are the crown jewel for attackers.
 You've got the money, the personal data, the financial records, and the authority to move funds.
 You're basically walking around with a giant "HACK ME" sign, and generic security training just isn't going to cut it anymore.

-So let's talk about the cybersecurity awareness training modules your finance team actually needs—none of that generic "don't click suspicious links" nonsense that everyone clicks through while simultaneously checking their phones.
+So let's talk about the cyber security awareness training modules your finance team actually needs—none of that generic "don't click suspicious links" nonsense that everyone clicks through while simultaneously checking their phones.

 Email Authentication Mastery (Or "No, That's Not Actually Your CEO Emailing You")